o5g5o/ITCS333-assignment-2/README.md

 ## Objective
-This project aims to create a PHP application that retrieves and visualizes UOB student nationality data from the Bahrain Open Data Portal using their public API.
+This project aims to create a PHP application that retrieves and visualizes University of Bahrain (UOB) student nationality data from the Bahrain Open Data Portal using their public API.

 ## Features
 - Retrieve student data from the API endpoint.